Don-Irwin/fastapi_ml_k8_k6_gh_actions/README.md

 If you wish to run this, but do not have a suitable computer, it has been tested on AWS EC2 Instances, Azure virtual machines, and GCP virtual machines.

-## Pre-Requisites
+## Pre-Requisites -- Ubuntu Script Supplied

-This project requires many pre-requisites, git, python, docker, docker-compose, minikube, istio, kubectl and others.
+This project requires many pre-requisites, git, python, docker, docker-compose, minikube, istio, kubectl, bash and others.

-Press Ctrl + Click on the link below to open the `setup_deps.sh` shell file, which should set up all of the dependencies on a "blank" server or Virtual Machine.
+Press Ctrl + Click on this link; [setup_deps.sh](https://github.com/Don-Irwin/fastapi_ml_k8_k6_gh_actions/blob/main/setup_deps.sh), to open the `setup_deps.sh` shell file, which will up all of the dependencies on a "blank" server or Virtual Machine with the latest version of Ubuntu.

-[setup_deps.sh](https://github.com/Don-Irwin/fastapi_ml_k8_k6_gh_actions/blob/main/setup_deps.sh){:target="_blank" rel="noopener"}